oceanprotocol/ocean-subgraph/README.md

 If you have cloned Barge previously, make sure you are using the latest version by running `git pull`.

-Clone the repo and install dependencies:
+Switch back to your main terminal and clone the repo and install dependencies:

 ```bash
 git clone https://github.com/oceanprotocol/ocean-subgraph/